 Big retailers like Best Buy, Walmart and Target lure you into their stores on Black Friday with doorbuster deals.
 If that’s not enough, these same stores offer online deals on Cyber Monday and Free Shipping Day too.

 But where’s the love for the little guys?
 These are the small businesses that are a big part of our nation’s economy.

 With the holiday season just around the corner, you might be rewarded for making room for one more shopping day — Small Business Saturday.

 Started by American Express in 2010, Small Business Saturday occurs on the Saturday after Thanksgiving.
-An estimated 103 million Americans participated in 2011, according to American Express.
-Here are some great reasons to shop on Small Business Saturday, to be held Nov.
+Here are some great reasons to shop on Small Business Saturday, to be held on Nov.
 24 this year:

 1. Support the local economy